Azure/azure-sdk-for-python/doc/resourcemanagementbatch.rst

 Batch Management
 ================

-For more information on the Azure Batch service, check out the `Azure Documentation <https://azure.microsoft.com/en-us/documentation/services/batch/>`__.
+For more information on the Azure Batch service, check out the `Batch Documentation <https://azure.microsoft.com/en-us/documentation/services/batch/>`__.
 For working samples, `see the Batch samples repo <https://github.com/Azure/azure-batch-samples/tree/master/Python>`__.

 Create the Batch Management client
 ----------------------------------

 The following code creates an instance of the management client.
 You will need to provide your ``subscription_id`` which can be retrieved from `your subscription list <https://manage.windowsazure.com/#Workspaces/AdminTasks/SubscriptionMapping>`__.